ThakaSartu/sartuisnormani/index.md

 4 # UNiVERSE##########################################HUMA
 {% endhighlight %}

+## Police say Hypnosis clinics on Chattanooga's north shore and on lee highway were fronts for prostitution.
+<iframe width="100%" height="480" src="https://www.youtube.com/embed/eM_lWcA48UA" title="Chattanooga Today, April 25, 2013" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>
+Two women were charged in a raid on Wednesday at Hypnosis for Power.

+Nelson Hampton, who also owns a downtown family tourist attraction, Vaudeville Cafe, is listed as the owner of Hypnosis for Power.
+Hampton said there was quote "absolutely nothing illegal going on," at his hypnosis business.
+Just a few days ago the clinic relocated from a North Shore business center owned by developer John Wise.
+Wise said he recently confronted Hampton about the women and when he threatened to call the police the clinic relocated in five days.
+And while the clinic's website touted treatments leading to a healthier lifestyle, a Backpage.com ad stated, quote "We will be your new addiction." and "We like clean, classy polite men.
+We do not see black men."
+A 23-year-old woman who declined to give her name, said she interviewed for a job at Hypnosis for Power.
+The woman said she was told she would be expected only to perform manual stimulation on male clients although girls could quote "do whatever they want back there."
+She said the only services offered were sex acts with prices quoted at $120 dollars for 15 minutes, $150 dollars for 30 minutes and $200 dollars for an hour.
+She said the man who runs the operation keeps half the profits.
+Chattanooga police Chief Bobby Dodd says most prostitution in the city is from people traveling through, but several years ago police began noticing permanent businesses using a front to hide prostitution.
+Investigators made arrests at another business that promoted prostitution under the name Chattanooga Acu-pressure Clinic in 2011.
+And East Ridge police are working a case involving a local massage parlor listed on Backpage under the body rub and escort section.
+______2
+Next up, TVA is keeping mum on details of a mysterious shooting near Watts Bar Nuclear Plant.
+The FBI is continuing to investigate a security officer's report of a gunfight with an intruder in the middle of the night.
+Shootings at nuclear power plants are rare.
+The last two, in 1998 and 1988, turned out to be false reports.
+In each case security officers had fired a shot while fooling around and then made up the stories of intruders to cover their misfires.
+No one's suggesting that's what happened at 2 a.m.
+Sunday, but it's still unclear why the intruder -- who escaped -- was there, and the nuclear plant remains under high security alert.
+Officials say searches of the plant, the river pump stations and the riverbanks have turned up no threats.
+David Lochbaum, an independent nuclear power expert, indicates it is possible the intruder was made up, saying, quote:
+"Practicing one's quick draw seems to be among the things that security officers do in times of boredom.
+And apparently, sometimes the imaginary opponent wins."
+______3
+Next up, a rundown river barge across from Chattanooga's top tourist attraction isn't complying with its permit, which could ultimately lead to its removal.
+Barge owner Allen Casey says he's embarrassed it's taken this long to get financing to turn the barge into a floating restaurant.
+It's been nearly a year since the barge was refloated last June after sitting half-submerged on the north bank of the Tennessee River for months.
+When the barge was refloated, promises were made to clean it up.
+But windows are broken and debris is still strewn on the deck.
+Even if the U.S. Army Corps of Engineers takes action to revoke the permit, removing the barge could still take a while.
+The chief of the Chattanooga Convention and Visitors Bureau
+____4
+In business news, a North Shore neighborhood is fighting a developer's plans to build a three-story apartment building on Cherokee Boulevard.
+Developer John Wise wants to build a $2 million dollar, 20-unit apartment building plus a new office building, but opponents have convinced city planners not to approve initial plans for the site.
+Residents presented city planners with a 30-signature petition against the proposed development, arguing that the building wouldn't blend in with the neighborhood and would increase traffic.
+Wise said none of the residents contacted him to voice concerns and that he expected them to be excited about the new development.
+Now he says he may hold a meeting to talk with residents, but if the neighborhood still doesn't approve, he might not go through with the project.
+____5
+And finally, Lookout Valley Presbyterian Church is launching the area's first drive-in worship service on Sunday, May 5.
+If you like the idea of staying in your pajamas, or going to church with your dog beside you — the service might be right up your alley.
+Senior pastor Grady Davidson says the service is designed for folks who may feel intimidated coming to a traditional church.
+The drive-in service will feature contemporary music and services will happen rain or shine, throughout the summer.

 ["Visual Urban Data: A Journey Through Oakland Crimespotting," a talk by Michael Migurski at the Knight Digital Media Center's Technology Training for Reporters Workshop at the UC Berkeley Graduate School of Journalism](https://www.youtube.com/watch?v=zRA0fPCh7o8)
 [HAACK'S CYCLE -  Madison, Wisconsin CW FREESTYLE BMX TOUR 1986](https://www.youtube.com/watch?v=pbZ0P0CQgK4) [M.i.c.h.a.e.l * J.a.c.k.s.o.n - T.rille.r (1982)](https://www.youtube.com/watch?v=Ki3hVUgiCV4)